Introduction to the desktop environment and its applications

 • They allow us to use the large collection of already available GTK and QT themes

-• They allow us to generate GTK and QT themes on the fly, so that the user doesn't have to deal with matching setting them separately
+• They allow us to generate GTK and QT themes on the fly, so that the user doesn't have to deal with matching and setting them separately

 5. Themes have full inheritance: an application can use the root global theme or inherit from another application's